4 out of 5 adults (81%)* have changed their habits to pay for rises in the cost of living.

 Find out where your money’s going

 Start by finding out where your money’s being spent.
-It sounds obvious, but most of us don’t realise exactly how much we’re spending each month – and what we’re spending on – until it’s laid out in front of us.
+It sounds obvious, but many of us don’t realise exactly how much we’re spending each month – and what we’re spending on – until it’s laid out in front of us.

-Keep a spending diary for a month where you write down everything you spend, or monitor spending using your phone.
+Keep a spending diary for a month where you write down everything you spend, or track your spending using your phone.
 Many banks now have features on their mobile apps that you can use to track spending.
 Monitoring your money can help you build a picture of exactly where it’s going.

 Go through your statements